 Christof Paar is a scientific director at the Max Planck Institute for Security and Privacy, Bochum, Germany, and affiliated professor at the University of Massachusetts Amherst.
 His research lies in the area of embedded security.
 His group is currently working on hardware Trojans, technical and cognitive aspects of (hardware) reverse engineering, physical layer security and the security of cyber-physical systems.
 He is one of the spokespersons of the Excellence Cluster CASA - Cyber Security in the Age of Large-Scale Adversaries.

 Prior to joining the MPI, Christof was with the Ruhr University Bochum (2001-2019) and WPI in Massachusetts (1995-2001).
 He spent the academic years 2008/09 and 2014 - 2016 as a research professor at UMass Amherst.
 He received a Ph.D. in engineering from the Institute for Experimental Mathematics at the University of Essen in 1994.

-The Max Planck Institute for Security and Privacy (https://www.mpi-sp.org) is located in Bochum, Germany.
+The Max Planck Institute for Security and Privacy is located in Bochum, Germany.
 We maintain an open, international, and diverse work environment and seek applications from outstanding researchers regardless of national origin.
 Our working language is English.
 We collaborate with several major research institutions worldwide and have high international visibility.
-We offer competitive salaries and support for Ph.D. students, as well as generous travel, administrative, and technical support.

-Please apply at https://apply.cis.mpg.de/register/mpispjrgl.
-You need to send your CV, a research plan, an optional teaching statement, and 3-5 references.
+You need to upload your CV, a research statement, an optional teaching statement, and 3-5 references.
 Reviewing of applications will start immediately and will continue until the positions are filled.
-The expected starting date for the position is Fall 2020, open to negotiations.
-Informal inquiries can be addressed to firstname.lastname@example.org
+The expected starting date for the positions is Fall 2020, open to negotiations.
+Important questions can be addressed to firstname.lastname@example.org